MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 ```

 > [!NOTE]
-> When you use the `+=` operator, PowerShell actually creates a new array
+> When you use the `+=` operator, PowerShell actually creates a new array with
-> with the values of the original array and the added value.
-This might
+> the values of the original array and the added value.
+This might cause
-> cause performance issues if the operation is repeated several times or
+> performance issues if the operation is repeated several times or the size of
-> the size of the array is too big.
+> the array is too big.

-It is not easy to delete elements from an array, but you can create a new
+It isn't easy to delete elements from an array, but you can create a new array
-array that contains only selected elements of an existing array.
-For example,
+that contains only selected elements of an existing array.
+For example, to
-to create the `$t` array with all the elements in the `$a` array except for the
+create the `$t` array with all the elements in the `$a` array except for the
 value at index position 2, type:

 ```powershell